TheRedSpy15/blazedcloud-landing/src/content/homepage/index.md

     - "**Open Source Fanatics:** Embracing transparency in software development.
 With 7+ Years of experience coding for the OSS community"
     - "**Privacy Advocates:** Your data is yours.
 Don't like big brother?
 Neither do we."
     - "**Tech Enthusiasts:** Passionate coders making technology accessible."
-    - "**Zero Venture Captial BS: We make a product we believe in, not just another toy for investor nonsense.**"
+    - "**Zero Venture Capital BS: We make a product we believe in, not just another toy for investor nonsense.**"
     button:
       enable: false
       label: ""